BlockchainCommons/developer-web-site/_pages/architecture-progressivetrust.md

 #### Phase 4: References

 The inception commit for the Gordian Guardian repo acts as a root of trust.
 When a new engineer begins signing releases, their public key is in turn signed with the private key from the inception commit or else a private key whose public key was _previously_ signed.
 This creates a chain of trust.
-When Arthur examines the repo, he can thus reference signing keys all the way back to the key from the inception commit, via this chain.
+When Arthur checks the repo, he can therefore reference signing keys all the way back to the key from the inception commit, via this chain.

-Arthur also needs to check references for external libraries and dependencies to ensure their reliability.
-Besides verifying their signatures and commits, Arthur also examines these users' other projects and reads their repo issues to determine their general reputation in the space.
+Arthur also needs to affirm references for external libraries and dependencies to ensure their reliability.
+Besides checking their signatures and commits, Arthur also examines these users' other projects and reads their repo issues to determine their general reputation in the space.

 #### Phase 5: Requirements

-Arthur assesses whether DAI's releases meet Asset Analysis' standards.
+Arthur checks whether DAI's releases meet Asset Analysis' standards.
 Do they respond to important Issues within a reasonable amount of time?
 Do they have a documented code review system and does it meet Asset Analysis' standards?
 Is software offered for third-party security review prior to its finalization for use in deployed systems?
 He likes the answers he gets, so checks off Requirements.

 #### Phase 6: Approval

-After fully assessing the validity of DAI's commits, the profiles of its developers, and the trustworthiness of its third-party libraries, Arthur makes a final call that it's safe to use Gordian Guardian.
+After checking the validity of DAI's commits, the profiles of its developers, and the trustworthiness of its third-party libraries, Arthur makes a final call that it's safe to use Gordian Guardian.

 #### Phase 7: Agreement